utkarsshsehgal/nextjs-crud/README.md

 Check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploying on Vercel
-nextjs-crud-blush.vercel.app
+Link for the project: nextjs-crud-blush.vercel.app

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.